This article is also available in: Italiano

 If the latter have been more or less identified with some kingdoms in the north of present-day Saudi Arabia, there is still much debate regarding the ‘Ad and the mythical Iram of the Column.
 This is due to several factors, the first of which has not yet been found a city as rich as described in the Holy text, furthermore the legend links it to the desert, a place in itself of difficult penetration.
 This is due to several factors, first of which a city as rich as described in the Holy text has not yet been found, furthermore the legend links it to the desert, a place in itself of difficult penetration.

 So many hypotheses

 The third theory, also supported by “The Thousand and One Nights“, tends to connect the ‘Ad to the city, also relying on what was the prophet of their tribe, namely Hud.
-According to the Quran, the latter would have tried to advise his compatriots to repent and redeem themselves, not accepting, they called to himself the wrath of Allah who will destroy them with a cloud, presumably of sand.
-It is thought in particular that it may be located in the south of the Rub ‘al Khali, as the alleged tomb of the prophet would be located 140 km north of Mukalla, in Yemen.
+According to the Koran, the latter would have tried to advise his compatriots to repent and redeem themselves, not accepting, they called to himself the wrath of Allah who will destroy them with a cloud, presumably of sand.
+In particular, it is thought that it may be located in the south of the Rub ‘al Khali, as the alleged tomb of the prophet would be located 140 km north of Mukalla, in Yemen.